bigwoke/tsbot/README.md

 # Database login password
 DB_PASS=''
 # Custom MongoDB connection URI string.
-# If specified, everything else is ignored.
+# If specified, all other connection info is ignored.
 DB_URI=''

 #####################